50 life-saving TESOL lesson plan resources

 Have a good look at their website and exactly what you’ll receive for your money.
 If they have a free plan or trial, sign up and see if the materials work for you.
 Email the publisher or site and ask any questions.

-Alongside being a huge time saver, they help you map your classes onto a pre-made curriculum.
-This means that you are able to assure your students that they are working towards clear language goals.
-If there is built-in assessment, activities and homework – even better – this will save you even more time.
+Alongside being a huge time saver, you can map your classes onto a pre-made curriculum.
+This means that you can be assured that your students are working towards clear language goals.
+Built-in assessment, activities and homework will save you even more time.

 Your lesson planning is a highly individual choice